How To Play Online Bingo

 Chat games

-The most cutting edge chat games are to be found at Gamesys, where games like Blox Blitz appear in a window in the chat and can be played competitively against other players.
+The most cutting edge chat games are to be found at Gamesys, where whack a rat style games can appear in a window in the chat to be played competitively against other players.

 Live Feeds

-Big operators like Mecca Bingo and Buzz Bingo do occasional live feeds with video and audio streamed inside bingo rooms.
+Big operators like Mecca Bingo do occasional live feeds with video and audio streamed inside bingo rooms.
 Mecca have done a number of prize draws and quiz games this way and it certainly adds massively to overall entertainment value.
-Buzz now have a live feed every evening, with a presenter who comments on the bingo games as they are played and congratulates the winners in the chat!
+Buzz Bingo now have a live feed every afternoon and evening, with a presenter who comments on the bingo games as they are played and congratulates the winners in the chat as well as hosting various side games.

 Slots

-With one exception (Tombola, which has its own proprietary games instead) all bingo sites have a selection of well known online slot machines for their players to try and this mirrors the arrangement found at bingo halls where slot machines are available in the lounge area.
-At most bingo sites a few slots are available as minigames inside the bingo rooms (so players can still keep an eye on their bingo cards and the chat) and there’s a bigger selection in the lobby and/or in a separate tab.
+With one exception (tombola, which has its own proprietary games instead) all bingo sites have a selection of well known online slot machines for their players to try and this mirrors the arrangement found at bingo halls where slot machines are available in the lounge area.
+At most bingo sites a few slots are available as minigames inside the bingo rooms (so players can play them while still keeping an eye on their bingo cards and the chat) and there’s a bigger selection in the lobby and/or in a separate tab.

 Table games

 These are the sorts of games you’d find at a casino and include baccarat, roulette, blackjack and so on.
-Some big name sites have versions that run in real time with real live croupiers (these can be found in the Live Casino section).
+Many bingo sites now have versions that run in real time with real live croupiers (these can be found in the Live Casino section).

 Game Shows